finos/common-domain-model/documentation/source/documentation.rst

    [rootType]
    agreementTerms AgreementTerms (0..1)

-The CDM provides support for implementors to represent a Legal Agreement through the specification of the agreement identification features only, or additionally through the specification of the elective provisions of the agreement in a machine readable format through the Agreement Terms.
+The CDM provides support for implementors to represent a legal agreement through the specification of the agreement identification features only, as represented in ``LegalAgreementBase``.
+Additionally, the elective provisions of the agreement can be specified in a machine readable format in the ``agreementTerms`` attribute.
+This attribute is optional, so that the CDM can be used to solely identify an agreement, without any of the content digitised in the model.

-.. note:: A ``LegalAgreement`` specified in CDM is assigned a *metadata key*.
-This allows a Legal Agreement to be linked to other components in the model.
-This mechanism is explained in the Meta-data and Reference Section of the Rosetta DSL documentation.
-Further explanation on Linking Legal Agreements to Contracts and Events is given below.
+.. note:: A ``LegalAgreement`` specified in CDM is assigned a *key* metadata.
+This allows a legal agreement to be uniquely linked to other components in the model, such as a contract.
+This example is detailed below.
+The referencing mechanism is explained in the `Meta-data and Reference Section`_ of the Rosetta DSL documentation.

 Agreement Identification
-^^^^^^^^^^^^^^^^^^^^^^^^
+""""""""""""""""""""""""

 The unique identification of an agreement is described in the CDM by the ``LegalAgreementBase`` type.
-All Legal Agreements must contain an Agreement Date, two Contractual Parties and information indicating the name and publisher of the Legal Agreement being specified.
+All legal agreements must contain an agreement date, two contractual parties and information indicating the name and publisher of the legal agreement being specified.
 Provision is made for further information to be captured, for example an agreement identifier, or the governing law of the agreement.

 .. code-block:: Haskell